 Sometimes abbreviated as mic, a microphone is a hardware peripheral and input device originally invented by Emile Berliner in 1877.
 A microphone allows computer users to input audio into their computers.
-The picture is an example of Blue Microphone's Yeti USB microphone - silver edition and an example of a high-quality computer microphone.
+Pictured here is a Blue Microphone's Yeti USB microphone - silver edition, an example of a high-quality computer microphone.

 What is a microphone used for on a computer?

-Below is a short list of all the different uses for a microphone on a computer.
+Below is a list of the most common uses for a microphone on a computer.

 - Voice recorder